vectordotdev/vector/rfcs/_YYYY-MM-DD-issue#-title.md

 ## Context

-- Link to any previous RFCs for additional context (do not repeat here).
+- Link to any previous issues, RFCs, or briefs (do not repeat that context in this RFC).

+## Cross cutting concerns

-- Link to any ongoing or future changes that'll be affected by this change (cross cutting concerns).
+- Link to any ongoing or future work relevant to this change.

 ## Scope

 ### In scope

+- List work being directly addressed with this RFC.

 ### Out of scope

-- Acknowledge future changes, cut scope, keep your change minimal, and keep the discussion focused.
+- List work that is completely out of scope.
+Use this to keep discussions focused.
+Please note the "future changes" section at the bottom.

 ## Pain

 - What internal or external *pain* are we solving?
 - Do not cover benefits of your change, this is covered in the "Rationale" section.

+## Proposal

-## User Experience
+### User Experience

-- If your change *does not* affect the user experience, please note that here.
-- If your change *does* affect the user experience:
 - Explain your change as if you were describing it to a Vector user.
 We should be able to share this section with a Vector user to solicit feedback.
 - Does this change break backward compatibility?
 If so, what should users do to upgrade?

-## Implementation
+### Implementation

 - Explain your change as if you were presenting it to the Vector team.
-- Demonstrate with psuedo code not text.
+- When possible, demonstrate with psuedo code not text.
 - Be specific.
 Be opinionated.
-Avoid ambiguity and open-ended questions.
+Avoid ambiguity.

 ## Rationale